-In considering context, systems thinking helps.
+In considering context, systems thinking provides some concepts.
 If the pattern can be specified within a boundary, the context is the relevant features outside the boundary.
 Where features are or are not relevant could lead to sensemaking discussions of the architectural team with the beneficiaries and project sponsors.